-Few people realize that Jesus actually had not one trial but TWO.
+Few people realize that Jesus actually had not one trial but two.
 The first one, at the High Priest's palace, was after his arrest and began around 2 a.m.
 Although it was held only with judges who were his enemies, enough of them attended to officially arrive at a verdict and declare a sentence.
-Many of the details of this proceeding were recorded by the gospel authors.
+Many of the details were recorded by the gospel authors.

 Because Jewish law demanded two sessions of the Sanhedrin hear and try a defendant, a second trial was held around 5 a.m.
 Very little is written about this proceeding, which was likely nothing more than a "rubber stamp" or automatic approval of the decision against Jesus reached earlier.

-One of the major circumventions of law was that the court, during the trial, did not first initiate an investigation to determine the merits of any accusations.
+One of the major circumventions of law was that the court did not first initiate an investigation to determine the merits of any accusations.

-Hebrew law provided no lawyers to defend or prosecute.
+Hebrew law provided no lawyers to defend or prosecute during a trial.
 The judges were the defenders and the witnesses the prosecutors.
-Therefore, the court was supposed to seek for evidence ONLY in behalf of the accused, which in this case was Jesus.
+Therefore, the court was supposed to seek for evidence only in behalf of the accused, which in this case was Jesus.

 No impartial Judges

-The judges at the trial HATED the accused that was brought before them (see John 7:1 and Matthew 26:3 - 5).
+The judges hated the accused that was brought before them (see John 7:1 and Matthew 26:3 - 5).
 Jewish law expressly forbids a person from judging a case if they are already negatively biased either against the accused or the accuser (Mendelsohn, Criminal Jurisprudence of the Ancient Hebrews, page 108).

-Lying against someone, especially in court, is something God says He HATES (Proverbs 6:16 - 19).
+Lying against someone, especially in court, is something God says He hates (Proverbs 6:16 - 19).
 The Biblical penalty for being a false witness was fair but severe (Deuteronomy 19:16 - 19, 21).
-These principles meant that those who LIED in court deserved the DEATH PENALTY for which they were giving testimony!
-Jewish law also did not allow false testimony during a trial (Walter Chandler, The Trial of Jesus, Volume 1, page 140).
+These principles meant that those who lied in court deserved the death penalty for which they were giving testimony!
+Jewish law also did not permit false testimony (Walter Chandler, The Trial of Jesus, Volume 1, page 140).

-Christ did not defend himself against the charges made by the false witnesses.
-According to Jewish law, a person could NOT be condemned based on their testimony (self-incrimination).
+Christ did not defend himself against charges made by any of the false witnesses.
+According to Jewish law, a person could not be condemned based on their testimony (self-incrimination).

 "We have it as a fundamental principle of our jurisprudence that no one can bring an accusation against himself" (Maimonides, Sanhedrin, 4:2, see also Mendelsohn)